Paul-Lecomte/ad-blocker/README.md

 - Add UI for user customization
 - Expand ad blocking to other websites
 - Improve detection of new YouTube ad formats

+## Contributions
+Feel free to submit pull requests or open issues for any improvements!